Roman STScI Data Pipelines

 Automatic Data Processing

 As WFI data are downlinked from the Roman spacecraft, they are automatically processed through several data pipelines with only a few variations depending on the observation type.
-These variations, if present, are described in detail in the articles for each pipeline.
-An example of these variations is that STScI does not apply a flat-field correction to WFI spectroscopic observations, and instead the Science Support Center applies a wavelength-dependent flat-field correction as part of the spectroscopic pipeline.
-After data products are generated, they are ingested into MAST and immediately made available to the community with no proprietary exclusive access period.
+For example, the exposure level pipeline does not apply a flat-field correction to WFI spectroscopic observations, as the Science Support Center applies a wavelength-dependent flat-field correction in the spectroscopic pipeline.
+Wherever present, these special cases are described in detail in the articles dedicated to each of the pipelines.
+After the data products are generated, they are ingested into MAST and immediately made available to the community with no proprietary exclusive access period.
 See Accessing WFI Data for more information on how to retrieve WFI data products.

 For additional questions not answered in this article, please contact the Roman Help Desk at STScI.